jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 The fragment is clipped to the display so that any part of the fragment outside of our view is discarded and then is passed to the fragment shader.
 The fragment shader is called once for each pixel in the fragment and determines the colour of that pixel.

+The shaders are compiled by the application at runtime.

 (vertex-shader-section)=

 ### Vertex shader